jackyzha0/quartz/content/notes/18-internal-routing.md

 	- Routers are free to choose their own mechanisms for discovering, validating, and checking consistency of routes
 	- The Internet is divided into autonomous systems with each owned by a single administrative authority.
 	- In the current Internet, each large ISP is an autonomous system.

+> [!INFO] we cant impose one standard on organisations. they have their own interests.
+> some autonomous systems may charge more money to route through them. routing decisions can be political. (e.g., dont want to route through russia, they might view your data). some autonomous systems are more technical and efficient than others.

 Internet Routing
 - Interior routing